Satisfactory Academic Progress Standards

-- earn the necessary GPA or semester hours to meet the minimum requirements while not receiving federal financial aid or
+- earning the necessary GPA or semester hours to meet the minimum requirements while not receiving federal financial aid or

 SAP Appeal Deadlines: For the fall and spring semesters, SAP appeals must be submitted by the first Friday of classes.
 For the summer session, SAP appeals must be submitted by June 15.

 Minimum Grade-Point Average (GPA)